RuneLabsxyz/ponzi-docs/docs/🤖 Agents/how-we-made-johnny.md

 - Ponziland: buy, bid, increase_stake, increase_price, nuke
 - ERC20: approve for ponziland

 So when Johnny decides to check on his lands:
 1. The chain of thought makes the query
-2. Returns the results to the orchestrator/processor
+2. Returns the results to the orchestrator
 3. The processor decides how to handle it
 4. Optionally creates a new `ponziland_action` to follow up

 The prompt in the chain of thought determines whether the query has been completed and if the chain should be terminated.
 It has been modified to return a summary of all actions taken and data fetched.
 The current version uses the chain of thought for limited, specific actions - typically making a query and returning results to the processor.

-When Johnny bids on an auction, the process typically involves two chain of thoughts:
+When Johnny has a thought to bid on an auction, the process typically involves two chain of thoughts:
 1. First chain: Fetch the auction data
 2. Second chain: Make the bid

 This separation allows us to:
 - Keep character data separate from the chain of thought
 - Ensure important decisions (like land purchases) happen at the processor level
-- Incorporate personality and potential memories in the decision-making process
+- Incorporate personality and other context like memories into the decision-making process
 - Keep the chain of thought focused on task execution rather than decision-making

-Also, the processor has been simplified in this version to only use a single processor, which has been tailored to handle the thoughts produced by the conscioussness and is therefore bad at handling messages at the moment.
-Ideaglly we would process messages and internal thoughts separately, though delegating to a subprocessor, but this is a simpler solution for now.

 This is just version 0.1 of our AI agent system.
 As we move toward multiple agents and more complex interactions, we'll be expanding these systems significantly.
 More about the next steps can be found [here](#next-steps)